Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 Step 5: Product Education

-Some customers cancel because they are not getting full value from the product.
+Some customers cancel because they're not getting full value from the product.
 This is especially common for complex products like skincare routines, supplements, or meal kits.
-A brief educational screen that shows how to get better results can change the customer's perception.
+A brief educational screen showing how to get better results can change the customer's perception.

 Include usage tips, product tutorials, or before-and-after examples.
-Keep this screen concise — 2-3 bullet points maximum — and frame it as helpful rather than condescending.
+Keep it concise (2-3 bullet points maximum) and frame it as helpful rather than condescending.

 Design Principles for Cancel Flows